rperce/intelshot/README.md

 * If your internet is weird and the intel page takes more than 45 seconds to load, edit `load_delay` on line 18.
 * Edit the `cks` object on line 76 to contain the info you want.
-Don't change shift; I have no idea what that does.
+Don't change `shift`; I have no idea what that does.
 * Edit demo.json (feel free to rename it) to contain your desired timing.
   Follow the format of the file.
 The `secs` field is the number of seconds between screenshots.
-This cannot be less than or equal to load_delay, and things might go wonky if it's not at least five or ten seconds larger to account for possible page-load bizarreness.
+This cannot be less than or equal to `load_delay`, and things might go wonky if it's not at least five or ten seconds larger to account for possible page-load bizarreness.
 Feel free to add more points at which the timing changes; theoretically, the RAM's the limit.
 The "end" timing